B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Computer Science/Variables/Floats.md

 >When two floats love each other very much they combine like something out of an anime.
 >-Me

 Basically an extra long float with double the digits for precision.
+They offer a 64 bit / 8byte chunk of machine code that encodes 15-16 decimal digits of precision.

 ## Decimals